Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 5th October 2020, 10:30 PM

+It's a Monday, and I'm already mentally and physically drained.
+This week is going to be rough.

+---

 ### 21st September 2020, 01:05 AM

 Previously, my resume was a built using Latex, and I had a PDF in the